ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>RC Override Enable</strong></td>
    <td>

-This is a 3 position switch which enables (high) or disables (low) the use of RC overrides from the Ground Control Station.
+This is a 3-position switch that enables (high) or disables (low) the use of RC overrides from the Ground Control Station.

 .. raw:: html